ProdriveTechnologies/bazel-latex/README.md

     ]),
 )
 ```
+The usage of `cmd_flags` is optional, but may be useful when using biber.

 **Note:** as `lualatex` is effectively invoked as if within the root of the
 workspace, all imports of resources (e.g., images) must use the full